Wills: An Overview

 A will can also establish a testamentary trust to distribute the property over an extended time, in which case the will should also appoint the trustee to manage the trust.
 However, most trusts are usually established during the lifetime of the property owner so that trust property avoids probate.
 Obviously, a testamentary trust does not avoid probate, since it is only formed after the will is probated.
 The testamentary trust is so-called because it was formed by the decedent's last will and testament.
 Forming a trust to distribute property over an extended time allows the assets to be professionally managed and to be distributed as to the needs of the beneficiaries or depending on their level maturity.
 Even if a trust is set up before the decedent died, there should be a pour-over will that will allow any assets that were not transferred to the trust before the death of the decedent to be placed there.

 Property must also be managed for minor children, since they are not permitted to own property.
-In many cases a guardian must be named to take care of each child and there may be a separate property guardian to manage the property for the children until they reach the age of majority or even later if the property is held by a trust.
+A guardian must be named to take care of each child and there may be a separate property guardian to manage the property for the children until they reach the age of majority or even later if the property is held by a trust.
 If the will does not name a guardian for the children, then the court will appoint one.
 When making bequests to the issue (descendants) of the testator, the testator should specifically include any adopted children, since they are not considered issue of the testator.

 The common disaster clause stipulates that where both spouses die simultaneously in an accident or other mishap, the beneficiary is presumed to survive the testator.
 This provision is necessary because many state laws stipulate that the testator survives the beneficiary, so the marital deduction may not be applicable.

 The will should state that only legally enforceable debts be paid.
-If the will does not provide otherwise, some states require that specific bequests that have associated debt on the property, such as real estate, be paid off before the property is transferred, but in other states, the beneficiary receives the property with the debt.
+If the will does not provide otherwise, some states require that specific bequests with associated debt on the property, such as real estate, be paid off before the property is transferred, but in other states, the beneficiary receives the property with the debt.

 Many types of property may also pass outside of the will, either by contract or by a form of joint ownership.
 Many assets that are passed by contract include retirement accounts, life insurance proceeds, annuities, and other such assets.
-Property held under joint tenancy or tenancy by the entirety will usually pass by right of survivorship to the remaining joint tenants.
+Property held under joint tenancy or tenancy by the entiretywill usually pass by right of survivorship to the remaining joint tenants.

 If children are not mentioned in the will, then the laws of most states treat them as pretermitted heirs that will allow them to take a share of the estate regardless of the provisions in the will, unless the will specifically excludes them.
 Pretermitted heirs also include children that were born after the will execution or children who were not known when the will was executed.